LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 fourth order implicit solve-decoupled MRI-GARK methods.
 For applications with both stiff and nonstiff slow terms, MRIStep implements third and fourth order IMEX-MRI-GARK methods.
-For a complete list of the methods available in MRIStep see :numref:`Usage.MRIStep.MRIStepCoupling.Tables`.
-Additionally, users may supply their own method by defining and attaching a coupling table, see :numref:`Usage.MRIStep.MRIStepCoupling` for more information.
+For a complete list of the methods available in MRIStep see :numref:`ARKODE.Usage.MRIStep.MRIStepCoupling.Tables`.
+Additionally, users may supply their own method by defining and attaching a coupling table, see :numref:`ARKODE.Usage.MRIStep.MRIStepCoupling` for more information.

-.. _Mathematics.Error.Norm:
+.. _ARKODE.Mathematics.Error.Norm:

 Error norms
 ============================